 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Store at at or below 25 degrees C (77 degrees F).
 Keep container tightly closed.
 Throw away any unused medicine after the expiration date.

 How Much Does paroxetine Cost?

-Compare prices and save money on your next refill!
+Compare prices and save up to 80% on your next refill!

 Last Updated: August 1, 2013